anthonyharrison/lib4sbom/README.md

 **Note**

+1 The set_type method is used to indicate the purpose of the package (e.g. Application, Library, Operating-System).

-1 The set_checksum method takes two parameters, the checksum algorithm (e.g. SHA256) and the actual checksum value (as a string)
+2 The set_checksum method takes two parameters, the checksum algorithm (e.g. SHA256) and the actual checksum value (as a string)

 There is an additional setter method, **set_value**(_attribute, value_) which allows the setting of any attribute.